Estimated reading time: 3 minutes

 Why loan interest rates differ.

-Before you apply for a business loan, it is important that you compare the various options so you can pick the one that best suits your company’s needs.
+Before you apply for a business loan, you must compare the various options to pick the one that best suits your needs.
 That is because each type of loan has different rates.
-For example, if you need cash right away and do not mind repaying a loan with a higher interest rate, consider a short-term unsecured loan.
+For example, if you need cash right away and do not mind repaying a loan with a higher interest rate, consider an unsecured small business loan.
 This type of loan has higher interest rates because it does not require collateral in most cases.
-Secured business loans, on the other hand, have lower interest rates because the lender has collateral to fall back on if you stop making loan payments.
-SBA loans and conventional bank loans normally have the lowest interest rates, but they can be difficult to obtain.
-Reason being, they have flexible lending standards.
-Alternative loans from online lenders and direct lenders typically have higher interest rates due to their easier qualification requirements.
-That said, the online business lending industry is very competitive, and this has resulted in highly competitive interest rates.

 Things that influence interest rates.